Doirena/Blog-as/README.md

 # Blog-as
 User login with Spring Boot

+## Can open:
+- on website (will be main controllers);
+- use Postman or other program (will be RESTcontrollers)